Mount Teneriffe

 The trail begins in second-growth forest, evidenced by small, uniformly sized, closely spaced trees studded with the stubs of branches recently shed as they burgeoned upward.
 Nevertheless, it has the character of mature forest in most places, with well developed communities of understory and middlestory plant species.
 Mount Teneriffe Trail, Washington.

-The woodland wayside is sprinkled with a surprising variety of spring and summer wildflowers, including, first column from left, dwarf brambles (Rubus lasiococcus) (top), ocean spray (Holodiscus discolor) (center), and red elderberries (Sambucus racemosa) (bottom); second column, thimbleberries (R. parviflorus) (top), Siberian springbeauties (Claytonia sibirica) (center), and stinky Bobs, or, herb-Roberts (Geranium robertianum) (bottom); third column, broadleaf lupines (Lupinus latifolius) (top), star-flowered false Solomon’s seals (Maianthemum stellatum) (center), and purple foxgloves (Digitalis pupurea) (bottom); fourth column, buttercups (Ranunculus spp.) (top), common self-heal (Prunella vulgaris) (center), and American twinflowers (Linnaea borealis) (bottom); fifth column, coastal brookfoams (Boykinia occidentalis) (top), Pacific bleeding hearts (Dicentra formosa) (center), and sylvan goatsbeards (Aruncus sylvester) (bottom); sixth column, common beargrass (Xerophyllum tenax) (top), western starflowers (Lysimachia latifolia) (center), and Pacific coralroot orchids (Corallorhiza mertensiana) (bottom); seventh column, pioneer violets (Viola glabella) (top), Sitka valerians (Valeriana sitchensis) (center), and salmonberries (R. spectabilis) (bottom); and, eighth column, Cooley’s hedge-nettles (Stachys colleyae) (top), largeleaf avens (Geum macrophyllum) (center), and fool’s-huckleberries (Rhododendron menziesii) (bottom).
+The woodland wayside is sprinkled with a surprising variety of spring and summer wildflowers, including, first column from left, dwarf brambles (Rubus lasiococcus) (top), ocean spray (Holodiscus discolor) (center), and red elderberries (Sambucus racemosa) (bottom); second column, thimbleberries (Rubus parviflorus) (top), Siberian springbeauties (Claytonia sibirica) (center), and stinky Bobs, or, herb-Roberts (Geranium robertianum) (bottom); third column, broadleaf lupines (Lupinus latifolius) (top), star-flowered false Solomon’s seals (Maianthemum stellatum) (center), and purple foxgloves (Digitalis pupurea) (bottom); fourth column, buttercups (Ranunculus spp.) (top), common self-heal (Prunella vulgaris) (center), and American twinflowers (Linnaea borealis) (bottom); fifth column, coastal brookfoams (Boykinia occidentalis) (top), Pacific bleeding hearts (Dicentra formosa) (center), and sylvan goatsbeards (Aruncus sylvester) (bottom); sixth column, common beargrass (Xerophyllum tenax) (top), western starflowers (Lysimachia latifolia) (center), and Pacific coralroot orchids (Corallorhiza mertensiana) (bottom); seventh column, pioneer, or, stream violets (Viola glabella) (top), Sitka valerians (Valeriana sitchensis) (center), and salmonberries (Rubus spectabilis) (bottom); and, eighth column, Cooley’s hedge-nettles (Stachys colleyae) (top), largeleaf avens (Geum macrophyllum) (center), and fool’s-huckleberries (Rhododendron menziesii) (bottom).
 Mount Teneriffe Trail, Washington.

 At approximately 4.20miles/6.70 km, the trail mercifully flattens as it traverses the ridge between Blowdown Mountain and Mount Teneriffe before resuming its rigorous climb.
 In contrast with the pleasant lowland woods, the forest here was recently logged, resulting in patchy openings to the sky with glimpses of the surrounding peaks.